OPERATION DODGE

 It is believed that the aircraft may have been struck by lightning or suffered engine failure, as a large bright flash was seen at 4.40am as it was heading towards Corsica.
 Nothing was heard from them, and despite extensive searches no wreckage or bodies were found.

-The disappearance of Lancaster PA278 from 103 Squadron on 4 October 1945 saw the biggest single loss of female service personnel in World War II.
+The disappearance of Lancaster PA278 from 103 Squadron on 4 October 1945 saw one of the biggest single losses of female service personnel in World War II.

 CREW OF LANCASTER PA278 PM-F (FREDDIE):